 Honorary chairs for this year’s campaign were Michael Reddy, D.M.D., dean of the School of Dentistry and Jordan DeMoss, associate vice president of UAB Hospital.

 “Their leadership has been important to the success of the campaign,” said Lisa Higginbotham, director of the Benevolent Fund. “[Reddy and DeMoss] put their names behind our campaign this year and contributed significantly to its success.”

 Contributions to the Benevolent Fund are always welcomed and encouraged.
-Visit www.uab.ed/benfund for more information, including a list of supported agencies, or click here to give today.
+Visit www.uab.ed/benfund for more information, including a list of supported agencies.
 You can specify the agencies you would like to support with your dollars.
 Any non-designated funds are first donated to the EEAP.